tinode/tinode-js/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
+**Environment (please complete the following information):**
  - OS: [e.g. iOS 13.3, Windows 10 Home]
  - Browser [e.g. Chrome, Safari]
  - SDK Version [e.g. 0.16.6]

 **Console log**
-Please attach console log which shows the problem
+Please attach or insert console log which shows the problem

 **Additional context**
 Add any other context about the problem here.